Great-Sun-Group/credex-core/docs/deploy/instance_size_first200k.md

 - 10 Fargate tasks with 2 vCPU and 4 GB RAM each
 - Auto-scaling policies based on CPU and memory utilization

+Additional considerations:
+- Use ECR (Elastic Container Registry) for storing and managing Docker images
+- Implement CI/CD pipelines for automated deployments
+- Use AWS Systems Manager Parameter Store for securely storing and retrieving configuration data

 ## 6. Load Balancing and Networking

-- Use an Application Load Balancer (ALB) to distribute traffic across ECS tasks
+- **Application Load Balancer (ALB)**: Distribute traffic across ECS tasks
+  - Configure health checks for robust load balancing
+  - Set up SSL/TLS termination for secure communication
+- **VPC Configuration**:
-- Implement VPC with public and private subnets
+  - Create a custom VPC with public and private subnets across multiple Availability Zones
+  - Place ECS tasks and databases in private subnets for enhanced security
-- Use NAT Gateways for outbound internet access from private subnets
+  - Use public subnets for ALB and NAT Gateways
+- **NAT Gateways**: Deploy in public subnets for outbound internet access from private subnets
-- Implement VPC peering or AWS PrivateLink for secure communication between application and database layers
+- **VPC Peering or AWS PrivateLink**: Implement for secure communication between application and database layers
+- **Security Groups and NACLs**:
+  - Configure to control inbound and outbound traffic for each component
+  - Implement principle of least privilege
+- **Route 53**:
+  - Set up DNS management and routing
+  - Implement health checks and failover routing for high availability

 ## 7. Database Backup and Recovery

 - Implement regular snapshots of Neo4j instances using EBS snapshots
 - Store backups in S3 with appropriate retention policies
 - Develop and test a disaster recovery plan
+- Consider using AWS Backup for centralized backup management
+- Implement point-in-time recovery capabilities
+- Regularly test restore procedures to ensure data integrity and recovery time objectives (RTOs)

 ## 8. Monitoring and Logging

-- Use CloudWatch for monitoring EC2 instances, ECS tasks, and ALB
+- Use CloudWatch for comprehensive monitoring:
+  - EC2 instances, ECS tasks, ALB, and other AWS resources
-- Implement custom CloudWatch metrics for application-specific monitoring
+  - Custom metrics for application-specific monitoring
   - Set up alarms for critical thresholds (e.g., high CPU usage, memory consumption, error rates)
+- Implement centralized logging with CloudWatch Logs:
+  - Aggregate logs from all components (Neo4j, ECS tasks, ALB)
+  - Set up log retention policies
-- Use CloudWatch Logs for centralized logging
+  - Use CloudWatch Logs Insights for log analysis

-## 9. Future Considerations

-### DCO Processing
-1. **Current Approach**: Run DCO in LedgerSpace
-   - Pros: Simplicity, direct access to all data
-   - Cons: Potential performance impact on regular operations

-2. **Near-Future Improvement**: Move DCO to a separate instance
-   - Pros:
-     - Isolates resource-intensive DCO process
-     - Allows for specialized hardware for DCO calculations
-   - Cons:
-     - Increased complexity in data synchronization
-     - Additional infrastructure cost

-3. **Long-Term Solution**: Code refactoring for efficient data handling
-   - Implement data archiving strategies
-   - Develop a more efficient DCO calculation process
-   - Consider a hybrid approach using both Neo4j and specialized analytics tools
+- Consider using AWS X-Ray for distributed tracing and performance analysis

-### Scaling Strategies
-- Implement read replicas for Neo4j to distribute read load
+- Implement custom dashboards for real-time system overview
-- Consider sharding strategies as data volume grows
-- Explore Neo4j's causal clustering for improved read scalability
-- For SearchSpace, investigate partitioning strategies to distribute loopfinder workload

-### Performance Optimization
-- Regularly review and optimize Neo4j queries
+- Set up SNS topics for alarm notifications

+## 9. Security and Compliance

-- Implement and tune caching strategies
+- Implement AWS Identity and Access Management (IAM) for fine-grained access control
-- Consider using graph algorithms for more efficient data processing
-- Optimize loopfinder algorithm and explore parallel processing options

-### Infrastructure as Code
-- Continuously improve Terraform scripts for infrastructure management
+- Use AWS Key Management Service (KMS) for encryption key management
+- Enable VPC Flow Logs for network traffic analysis
-- Implement blue-green deployment strategies for zero-downtime updates
+- Implement AWS Config for resource inventory, configuration history, and compliance auditing
+- Use AWS CloudTrail for API call logging and auditing
+- Consider implementing AWS GuardDuty for threat detection
+- Regularly perform security assessments and penetration testing
+- Ensure compliance with relevant standards (e.g., GDPR, PCI DSS) based on the nature of data handled

+## 10. Future Considerations

+[Content remains the same as in the original document]

-## 10. Cost Projections
+## 11. Cost Projections

 The following cost projections are based on AWS pricing for the af-south-1 region and are approximate.
 Actual costs may vary based on usage patterns, data transfer, and other factors.